hermonochy/Rescueland/The Planet File.md

 ## Factions

 Various factions exist within the multiverses.
-The following abbreviations represent the factions to which the planet's loyalties lie:
+The following abbreviations represent the factions to which the planet belongs to:

 - ~~**Rescueland Empire:** R~~
 - ~~**Rebel 10:** B~~
 - **Separatists:** S
 - **The Rebels:** M
+- **The Pirate Court:** P
+- **The Ehana Federation** E
 - **Independent:** I